warai-0toko/zrliu.github.io/_pages/about.md

 ---

 * I am currently a 2nd year Ph.D. student in the [Department of Computer Science and Engineering](https://engineering.tamu.edu/cse/index.html) at [Texas A&M University](https://www.tamu.edu).
 I am working at the [DATA Lab](http://people.tamu.edu/~guangzhou92/Data_Lab/) under the supervision of [Prof. Xia (Ben) Hu](http://faculty.cs.tamu.edu/xiahu/index.html).

-* Before joining TAMU, I spent six wonderful years in [Harbin Institute of Technology](http://en.hit.edu.cn/).
+* Previously, I spent six wonderful years in [Harbin Institute of Technology](http://en.hit.edu.cn/).
 I am extremely fortunate to have worked with collaborators Kaisiyuan Wang, Yun Zhu, Hansong Meng, Han Zhang and many more.

+* Before joining Computer Sicence Department at TAMU, I studied the control theory, with focus on Kalman Filter and its applications at the low-level control system (motor control).

 * My research interests lie in the general area of data mining and machine learning, particularly in automated machine learning.